Marissa Cuevas Flores is the founder and CEO of microTERRA based in Mexico.

 (in square kilometers)

 Excess nutrients can lead to too much algae.
 Algae can block light that other plants need to grow.
 When algae die, they decay.
 Then oxygen in the water gets used up.
-Low oxygen levels kill water animals.
-This can lead to the creation of dead zones.
+Low oxygen levels kill aquatic animals.
+This cycle can lead to the creation of dead zones.
 There are more than 500 dead zones worldwide.